awsdocs/amazon-sagemaker-developer-guide/doc_source/build-your-own-processing-container.md

   + If `ContainerArguments` is provided, but not `ContainerEntrypoint`, Processing runs the image with the default `ENTRYPOINT` in the image and with the provided arguments\.
   + If both `ContainerEntrypoint` and `ContainerArguments` are provided, Processing runs the image with the given entrypoint and arguments, and ignores the `ENTRYPOINT` and CMD in the image\.
 + You must use the exec form of the `ENTRYPOINT` instruction in your Dockerfile \(`ENTRYPOINT` `["executable", "param1", "param2"])` instead of the shell form \(`ENTRYPOINT`` command param1 param2`\)\.
 This lets your processing container receive `SIGINT` and `SIGKILL` signals, which Processing uses to stop processing jobs with the `StopProcessingJob` API\.
-+ `/opt/ml` and all its subdirectories are reserved by Amazon SageMaker\.
++ `/opt/ml` and all its subdirectories are reserved by SageMaker\.
 When building your Processing Docker image, don't place any data required by your processing container in these directories\.
 + If you plan to use GPU devices, make sure that your containers are nvidia\-docker compatible\.
 Include only the CUDA toolkit in containers\.
 Don't bundle NVIDIA drivers with the image\.
 For more information about nvidia\-docker, see [NVIDIA/nvidia\-docker](https://github.com/NVIDIA/nvidia-docker)\.

 ## How Amazon SageMaker Processing Configures Input and Output For Your Processing Container<a name="byoc-input-and-output"></a>